atimmeny27/MCP-Server-Research-Tool/README.md

 10. Once it's done, you can scroll through in the terminal, or search for "whatever-your-search-was.md" in finder, this will pull up the notes as well as sources used.

-11. I hope you find this helpful and a fun tool to learn with.
-To edit the research prompt, look around lines 18-220 in send_to_claude.py.
-It will be the long f-string where the intructions are sent to Claude.